When a man’s ways please the Lord, He makes even his enemies to be at peace with him. (Proverbs 16:7).

 We all desire more peace in our lives.
 After all, who wants daily doses of drama, discord, and discontentment?
 Additionally, no one wants enemies much less the adversarial noise they bring.

 As Christians, we can expect a certain amount of animosity and turmoil from unbelievers and the sinful world system.
-Jesus said the world would hate us (John 15:19) and that we would experience tribulation while here on earth (John 16:33).
-As a matter of fact, Peter counselled us to expect it, not be surprised by it (1 Peter 4:12).
+Jesus said the world would hate us (John 15:19).
+He also said we would experience tribulation while here on earth (John 16:33).
+Even Peter counselled us to expect it and not be surprised by it (1 Peter 4:12).
 Unfortunately, even other believers may attack us.

 That said, the Bible says when a person’s ways please God, He enables peace with his enemies.
 Someway, supernaturally, God protectively interacts with those who intimately follow Him, obey His Word, and incorporate His moral standard into every aspect of their lifestyles, conduct, mindsets, behaviors, and choices.